The Bankrate promise

 |What’s the aggregate maximum limit?||Dependent undergraduate students: $31,000

 Independent undergraduate students: $57,500

 |What do you need to qualify?||Does not require proof of financial need||Must demonstrate financial need|

 |Who can borrow?||Undergraduate students, graduate students and professional degree students||Undergraduate students|

 |Are there extra costs involved?||Loan fee: 1.057% for loans disbursed on or after Oct.
 1, 2020, and before Oct.
 1, 2022||Loan fee: 1.057% for loans disbursed on or after Oct.
 1, 2020, and before Oct.
 1, 2022|

 |What is the maximum eligibility period?||No limit||No limit for first-time borrowers on or after July 1, 2021|

 What is a subsidized loan?

 A Direct Subsidized Loan is a type of federal student loan that undergraduate students can receive by showing financial need.
-They’re cheaper than Direct Unsubsidized Loans because interest doesn’t accrue on them during certain time frames.
-The U.S. Department of Education pays interest on subsidized loans while the borrower is enrolled at least half time in school, for a six-month grace period after graduation and during deferment periods.
+They’re less expensive than Direct Unsubsidized Loans because interest doesn’t accrue on them during certain time frames.
+The U.S. Department of Education pays interest on subsidized loans while the borrower is enrolled at least half time in school, during a six-month grace period after graduation and during other deferment periods.